 Some of the vintage glassware patterns that were made in these colors:

 Eldorado was originally made by Hazel Atlas, before and after the acquisition by Continental Can in the 1950s.
 The tall tumblers in the photo are in gold.
 Eldorado was also made in an olive green.
 They have raised dots on the inside. . . . → Read More: Vintage Glassware | Fall Colors

 Choose your fall dinnerware colors from a palette of traditional favorites, and you’ll easily create a harmonious table setting

-For example, just this little Tracy Porter egg cup can provide lots of color inspiration.
+For example, just this little egg cup (Chanticleer pattern by Zrike) can provide lots of color inspiration.

 Large china pasta bowls are perfect to serve a big Saturday night spaghetti dinner.

 If not spaghetti, then mostacholli, ravioli, even macaroni and cheese.
 Any pasta dish that makes a meal by itself, or perhaps served along with a salad or crusty bread.